kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 ## Overview

-Reservation station is used to store instruction which wait for their operands to be ready.
-When instruction is ready it should be waked up by wakeup logic and dispatched to correct FU.
+The reservation station is used to store instructions which wait for their operands to be ready.
+When the instruction is ready it should be woken up by wakeup logic and dispatched to the correct FU.

 ## Internal data

 ### Actual Reservation Station

-This is a buffer which hes `R` rows.
-Each row has structure:
+This is a buffer which has `R` rows.
+Each row has the following structure:

 |v|opcode|`id_out`|`id_ROB`|`id_rs1`|`val_rs1`|`id_rs2`|`val_rs2`|
 |-|------|--------|--------|--------|---------|--------|---------|

 Assumptions:
-- `v` - "valid" - it is 1 if entry is a correct instruction which wait to be filled with operands/dispatched
+- `v` - "valid" - it is 1 if entry is a correct instruction which waits to be filled with operands/dispatched
-- `id_rsX` - is 0 when source value is ready (and is stored in appropriate `id_valX`) or not needed.
-It is non-zero when we wait for operand to be ready.
+- `id_rsX` - is 0 when the source value is ready (and is stored in the appropriate `id_valX`) or not needed.
+It is non-zero when we wait for an operand to be ready.
-- When operand is ready we insert it to appropriate `id_valX` field and we put zero to `id_rsX`
+- When the operand is ready we insert it to the appropriate `id_valX` field and we put zero to `id_rsX`
-- Instruction is ready to be dispatched if `v` has `1` and both `id_rs1`, `id_rs2` have values 0
+- The instruction is ready to be dispatched if `v` is `1` and both `id_rs1`, `id_rs2` are `0`

 ### Used slots table

 It is a table with `R` one-bit fields.
-Each field is `1` if this slot is used or is reserved to be used in near future (there is instruction in pipeline which will be saved to this slot).
+Each field is `1` if this slot is used or is reserved to be used in the near future (there is instruction in pipeline which will be saved to this slot).

 Assumptions:
-- when entry in RS is released then their entry in this table is switched from `1` to `0`
+- when an entry in the RS is released then their entry in this table is switched from `1` to `0`

 ## Interface